Poorva-sh-7/Poorva-sh-7/README.md

 ---

 ## 📫 Let's Connect
-- 💼 LinkedIn: *Add your link here*
+- 💼 LinkedIn: linkedin.com/in/poorvashinde7
-- 📧 Email: *Add your email here*
+- 📧 Email: poorvashinde2002@gmail.com

 ⭐️ *Turning data into actionable insights, one pipeline at a time.*